Nadman007/Fitness_app/README.md

 # Fitness_app
-Moharaj Oritro (100785545) - Did all of the Front End Design, Added the Design for the Login Sign up and the Landing Page.
-Created the Personal Trainer Pages and the individual designs.
-Created the Subscriptions Page.
+Moharaj Oritro (100785545) - Implemented interactive features for the Personal Training pages, including fade-in animations and scroll-based effects, along with a refined, user-friendly layout for each trainer's profile section.
+Added visual media integration to enhance user engagement.
+Enhanced the user experience by adding responsive animations to the Personal Training page.
+Created individual trainer profile pages with unique visual styles and interactive elements, such as scrolling videos and engaging card designs.
+Completed all the UML diagrams for the project